 Online marketing is at an early stage of development in China and is not as widely accepted by or available to businesses in China as in the United States.
 As a result, we rely to a large extent on a nationwide distribution network of third-party distributors for our sales to, and collection of payment from, our P4P customers.
 If our distributors do not provide quality services to our P4P customers or otherwise breach their contracts with our P4P customers, we may lose customers and our results of operations may be materially and adversely affected.
-We do not have long-term agreements with any of our distributors, including our key distributors, and cannot assure you that we will continue to maintain favorable relationships with them.
+We do not have long-term agreements with any of our distributors and cannot assure you that we will continue to maintain favorable relationships with them.
 If we fail to retain our key distributors or attract additional distributors on terms that are commercially reasonable, our business and results of operations could be materially and adversely affected.

-We have transitioned to using our direct sales force to serve our P4P customers in some key geographic markets, including Shanghai, Beijing and selected cities in Guangdong Province, including Guangzhou, Shenzhen and Dongguan.
+We have transitioned to using our direct sales force to serve our P4P customers in some key geographic markets.
 There is no assurance that our direct sales model in those markets will continue to be successful.
 If we fail to maintain an adequate direct sales force, retain existing customers and continue to attract new customers in those markets, our business, results of operations and prospects could be materially and adversely affected.